FAQ: How Often Do Pitches on HARO Get Accepted?

 One great kind of content you can produce for a blog is the industry interview round-up.
 Normally, you have to build a list of industry figures you want to interview, find the contact information for all of those people, build up spreadsheets with emails and responses, painstakingly assemble the whole project, and follow up with all of them when you're done.

-Cision Join as a Journalist
+Cision Join As A Journalist

 HARO allows you to streamline this process, at least somewhat.
 You can create a journalist media opportunity with the question you want answered.
 Depending on the question and the niche, you could get dozens or hundreds of responses.
 Sure, some of them will be from small blogs you've never heard of, but there are a surprising number of high quality participants on HARO.